Commercial Collections | Construction Law | Creditors Rights | Dispute Resolution

 A Volunteer’s Soul

-Nan volunteers with a number of community and professional organizations, including the North Carolina Bar Association, the Wake County Bar Association and the Taylor Family YMCA where she currently chairs the Major Gifts Teams in the We Build People fundraising campaign.
+Nan volunteers with a number of community and professional organizations, including the North Carolina Bar Association, the Wake County/Tenth Judicial District Bars, and the Taylor Family YMCA where she currently chairs the Major Gifts Teams in the We Build People fundraising campaign.
 She is also serving on the executive committee of the Bid Committee seeking to bring the 2027 World University Summer Games to North Carolina.
 Nan is an elder at White Memorial Presbyterian Church.
 She just began her three-year term as a member of the Law Council for the Washington & Lee University School of Law.
 She feels blessed to be able to serve in leadership roles in the community and has held multiple volunteer roles throughout her career.
 Nan enjoys the opportunity to fulfill one of the obligations of being a licensed attorney by giving back to the community and promoting the rule of law.

 Nan has visited all 50 states and is now working on visiting as many National Park Service units as she can.
 With her wealth of experience and her philosophy of service, we believe our construction law clients are in good hands with Nan Hannah.